turbobuilt/technoscript/function.md

 The next step is to create the closures, as they have been "hoisted".
 So we have the variables map on the lexical scope node, and we go through them to find the Closure variables, and on variableInfo we have their offset.

-So at r15+offset, is where the closure goes.
+So at r15+offset of the current scope, is where the closure goes.

 That closure is supposed to contain first the address of the function and then addresses to any needed lexical scopes.
 Since we may not know the address of the function while compiling, we have a global data structure that is like an array where we push the offset and the FunctionDeclNode* pointer.
 Later we will go through and put the addresses once we know them.

-Then in the code, we will access all variables in the current scope as r15+offset.
+Then in the code, we will access all variables in the current scope are accessed as r15+offset.

+all function parameters should be stored in the lexical scope FIRST before any local variables. so that has to be computed.

 When a function is called, we do proper convention to pass any arguments, and then after that, the lexical scope addresses needed will be later arguments.